National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 awarded the Medical Device Innovation Consortium (MDIC) $3 million in

-seed funding to establish the Coordinating Centre for the Medical Device
+seed funding to establish the Coordinating Center for the Medical Device

 National Evaluation System for health Technology (NEST).
 The

-Coordinating Centre’s mission is to support the sustainable generation
+Coordinating Center’s mission is to support the sustainable generation

 and use of real world evidence throughout the medical device lifecycle,